-Maruti Suzuki is planning to introduce a petrol variant of the Vitara Brezza – one of the most popular compact-SUVs on the market.
-With a starting price of Rs 7.28 lakh ex-showroom (Delhi), the Vitara Brezza is currently offered only in a diesel format.
-The 1.3-litre DDiS engine makes 89bhp and 200Nm of torque while also returning a good fuel-efficiency of 24.3km/l (ARAI).
+Maruti Suzuki plans to introduce a petrol variant of the Vitara Brezza – one of the most popular compact-SUVs on the market.
+With a starting price of Rs 7.28 lakh ex-showroom (Delhi), the Maruti Vitara Brezza is currently available only in a diesel format.
+The 1.3-litre DDiS unit makes 89bhp and 200Nm of torque, and returns a good fuel-efficiency of 24.3km/l (ARAI-claimed).

-Though the Brezza diesel is a decent performer for its price and dimensions, many are still waiting for a petrol-powered variant of the compact-SUV.
+Though the diesel-powered Brezza is a decent performer for its price and dimensions, many are still waiting for the petrol variant of the compact-SUV.
 In fact, its competition which includes the Ford EcoSport, Honda WR-V and Tata Nexon, come with a petrol variant.

-The Vitara Brezza is a good-looking product from Maruti Suzuki and comes with all the essential features and equipment on the inside.
-The newly-introduced Vitara Brezza AMT is getting a good response on the market and comes with some new colour schemes and blacked-out elements.
+The Vitara Brezza is a good-looking product from Maruti Suzuki and has all the essential features and equipment on the inside.
+The newly-introduced Vitara Brezza AMT doing well on the market and was introduced with some new colour schemes and blacked-out elements.

-Interior space is not that bad for its sub-four-metre real estate and the Brezza offers decent headroom too.
-The compact dimensions and high ground clearance further make it an ideal choice for Indian roads.
+Interior space is not that bad for its sub-four-metre real estate.
+It offers decent headroom too.
+The compact dimensions and high ground clearance further make the Vitara Brezza, an ideal choice for Indian roads.

-As per reports, the new Maruti Brezza petrol will be powered by the all-new 1.5-litre K15 engine that was introduced in the new Maruti Ciaz.
-The engine makes 103bhp and 138Nm of torque.
-The transmission should be the same 5-speed manual or 'AGS' AMT.
+As per reports, the new Maruti Brezza petrol will be powered by the all-new 1.5-litre K15 engine that was introduced in the new Maruti Ertiga.
+The engine makes 103bhp and 138Nm of torque, while mated to a five-speed manual or 'AGS' AMT.

-The petrol avatars of the Tata Nexon and Ford EcoSport (S variant) come with turbocharged units that showcase good performance.
+The petrol avatars of the Tata Nexon and Ford EcoSport (S variant) come with turbocharged engines that showcase good driveability.
 Hence, the Boosterjet engine should be the more ideal choice for the Brezza petrol.

 The Maruti Brezza currently comes in a front-wheel-drive format.
-Although chances are very much low, an all-wheel-drive Brezza would be certainly interesting and could be sold as a premium product from Maruti Suzuki.
-It will also be the only all-wheel-drive product from the brand.
-Meanwhile, Ford has started testing the all-wheel-drive variant of their EcoSport crossover, on Indian roads.
+Although chances are very much low, an all-wheel-drive Brezza would be an interestingchoice.
+It could be sold as a premium product from Maruti Suzuki, exclusively through Nexa outlets.

 Thoughts On A Possible Maruti Vitara Brezza Petrol